Neurakind/Chamate-docs/PRIVACY_POLICY.md

-# Privacy Policy for AI Tutor
+# Privacy Policy for Chamate

-**Last updated:** December 22, 2024
+**Last updated:** September 23, 2025

 ## Introduction

-AI Tutor ("we", "our", or "us") respects your privacy and is committed to protecting your personal data.
+Chamate ("we", "our", or "us") respects your privacy and is committed to protecting your personal data.
 This privacy policy explains how we collect, use, and protect your information when you use our mobile application ("the App").

 ## Information We Collect